Kodular/Documentation/docs/components/maps/map.md

 |:----:|:-------:|
 |text|42.359144, -71.093612|

-<p>Set the initial center coordinate of the map.
-The value is specified as a comma-separated pair of decimal latitude and longitude coordinates, for example, <code>42.359144, -71.093612</code>.</p><p>In blocks code, it is recommended for performance reasons to use SetCenter with numerical latitude and longitude rather than convert to the string representation for use with this property.</p>
+Set the initial center coordinate of the map.
+The value is specified as a comma-separated pair of decimal latitude and longitude coordinates, for example, `` 42.359144, -71.093612 ``.

+In blocks code, it is recommended for performance reasons to use SetCenter with numerical latitude and longitude rather than convert to the string representation for use with this property.

 ### Enable Pan